ssplatt/saltstack-infratest-module/README.md

 ```

 ## Install
+There is a simple Salt formula available at https://github.com/ssplatt/infratest-formula.

-To install the module, place `infratest.py` in the salt modules directory.
+To manually install the module, place `infratest.py` in the salt modules directory.
 By default this is `/srv/salt/_modules`.
 Then, run `salt \* saltutil.sync_modules` to copy the module to all nodes.

 ## Configure
 This module loads configuration data from pillar so you can maintain it as you would any other server definition.
 For simple usage, create a `pillar/infratest` directory and place the `default.sls` inside it.
 Then, in your `pillar/top.sls` file, configure a section to use `infratest.default`.
 You can create other sls configuration files so you can overwrite and merge configurations for other servers.
 For example: